 Kaziranga National Park is one of the most popular tourist attractions in India.
 Spread in the area of 378km, it touches the districts of Golaghat, Karbi Anglong and Nagaon which are parts of Assam State in India.
-It holds an important place in the world map as it is home to two-thirds of the world’s one-horned rhinoceros.
-It is also a perfectly protected place for different types of fauna such as tigers, elephants, wild water buffalos, eastern swamp deer and more.
+It holds an important place in the world map as it is home to two-thirds of the world’s one-horned rhinoceros population.
+It is also a perfectly protected place for different types of animals such as tigers, elephants, wild water buffalos, eastern swamp deer and more.

 With the grace of Mary Curzon, wife of Viceroy of India, Lord Curzon of Kedleston, the sanctuary came into being in 1904.
 In just one visit, Mary Curzon felt bad by not seeing even a single Rhinoceros as the place was famous for the same.
 She then approached Lord Curzon with this concern.
 Their joint effort then made the place Kaziranga Proposed Reserve Forces on June 1, 1905.